alphagov/government-service-design-manual/service-manual/operations/penetration-testing.md

     url: /service-manual/operations
 ---

 Ensuring web based systems and applications are secure requires more than just good design and development.
-In order to identify vulnerabilities it is often a good idea to involve an idependent body to help find potential security problems before releasing to the public.
+In order to identify vulnerabilities it is often a good idea to involve an independent body to help find potential security problems before releasing to the public.

 Sometimes referred to as **pen testing**, vulnerability and penetration testing is the act of analysing and testing a service for security problems.
 This is often a specialist activity done via a third party.